2012 Arizona Cardinals season: Week 1: vs. Seattle Seahawks

 The Cardinals began their season at home against their divisional rival Seahawks with quarterback John Skelton at the starting helm.
 The team started their season 1–0 despite Skelton finishing the game 14/28 for 149 yards and an interception.
-Kevin Kolb later on made a appearance in relief of Skelton going 6/8 for 66 yards and a touchdown pass.
+Kevin Kolb later on made an appearance in relief of Skelton going 6/8 for 66 yards and a touchdown pass.